Welcome to O'Kenny River Tubing

 June: When the high water slows down, the smooth current is calm and tranquil.
 The rapids are pretty exciting but even young children have a great time.

-July, October: The smooth current section is relaxing but the fast current and rapids are fun.
+July to October: The smooth current section is relaxing but the fast current and rapids are fun.

 What should I wear for river tubing?

 Plenty have worn their street clothing, but ideally you should have swimwear because you will certainly get wet.
 We suggest you arrive in your swimwear so you can skip the changeroom/washroom.
 Footwear is the most important consideration.
 Old running shoes are best.
 Watershoes or sturdy sandals are great.
 Flip flops, high heel stelletos or bare feet are strongly discouraged.
-There are some sharp objects on the river bottom.
+There are some likely some sharp objects on the river bottom.

 How much does it cost to go tubing?